Baden-Württemberg Cooperative State University

 The Baden-Württemberg Cooperative State University (German: Duale Hochschule Baden-Württemberg, DHBW) is an institution of higher education with several campuses throughout the state of Baden-Württemberg, Germany.
 It offers dual-education (or also cooperative education) bachelor's-degree programs in cooperation with industry and non-profit institutions in the areas of business administration, engineering, and social services.
 In 2011, it started a limited master's program.

 History

 The DHBW is the direct successor to the Staatliche Berufsakademie Baden-Württemberg.
 The first Berufsakademie was founded in 1974 as a new type of educational institution and recognized by the state of Baden-Württemberg in 1982.
 It grew quickly to include seven institutions at eleven different locations.
 By 2009 the combined student enrolment across all institutions had reached 23,409 students, involving around 8,000 cooperative education partners and over 90,000 graduated alumni.
 On March 1, 2009, all institutions in the state of Baden-Württemberg were consolidated to form the Duale Hochschule Baden-Württemberg.

+Mission

+The institution's core mission is to provide application-oriented education that aligns theoretical instruction with practical professional requirements.
+Key elements of this mission include the structured cooperation between the university and its partner organizations, the promotion of international exchange, and the support of diversity and equal opportunity within the academic environment.

+The university's mission encompasses the following key principles: